Pin Grading Scale

 There exists a few grades of pins.
 Everyone's criteria for what makes an A Grade (Standard) versus a B Grade (Second) is different, but these are mine.
 I use this grading scale to determine which of my pins is considered a Standard Grade (A Grade) or a Seconds Grade (B Grade), and more.

 A Grade/Standard Grade

-Very few pins are perfect, but these come close.
-These are pins that are near perfect but have some very minor faults to them.
+Pins are handmade items and very few pins are perfect, but these come close.
+These are pins that have some very minor faults to them.
 Some of these minor faults include...

 - tiny, not noticeable air bubbles